- What is Edge Computing?

 The intermediary server method is also used for remote/branch office configurations when the target user base is geographically diverse (in other words - all over the place).

-- In this case, intermediary server replicates cloud services on the spot, and thus keeps performance consistent and maintains high performance of the data processing sequence.
+- In this case, the intermediary server replicates cloud services on the spot, and thus keeps performance consistent and maintains the high performance of the data processing sequence.

 There are several reasons for the growing adoption of edge computing: